about Level 3 Photography, Creative Media & Film

-Towards the end of the second year, the Digital Media Arts (Extended Diploma) exhibition showcases the work rendered by students as part of their Final Major Project coursework.
+Towards the end of the second year, the Extended Diploma exhibition showcases the work rendered by students as part of their Final Major Project coursework.
 Students complete and present a substantial self-directed creative media production and technology project which provides them with the opportunity to refine and demonstrate the skills, knowledge, and understanding appropriate to their choice of future career path and entry to Higher Education or related employment.

 extended Diploma (Year 2) Unit Content

 The qualification will be delivered through 5 units over a nominal one year period following successful completion of the 8 units contained within year 1.
 Units will be delivered in a variety of ways to ensure that the qualification provides an appropriately supportive experience as students explore their specialist area of choice in preparation for higher education or employment.